-Effective work practices are at the very foundation of any high performance teams.
-In the workplace, every team first needs to have a plan of action because without proper planning and practical vision of resources deployment, high performance teams can not be made effective or efficient.
-People need work rules to follow and ineffective work rules will cause problems in organizing, evaluating and hinder risk-taking attitudes, creativity, and innovation.
+Effective work practices are at the very foundation of any high-performance team.
+In the workplace, every team first needs to have a plan of action because, without proper planning and a practical vision of resource deployment, high-performance teams can not be made effective or efficient.
+People need work rules to follow, and ineffective work rules will cause problems in organizing and evaluating and hinder risk-taking attitudes, creativity, and innovation.

 Mutual Respect Among Leaders and Team Members

-A team consist of people with different tasks, but in terms of challenge accomplishment, they are viewed as a single entity.
-So it is of crucial importance that their collective will to deliver the best results is driven by shared values and a sense of integrity.
+A team consists of people with different tasks, but in terms of challenge accomplishment, they are viewed as a single entity.
+So it is of crucial importance that shared values, and a sense of integrity drive their collective will to deliver the best results.

-A single chopstick is broken easily, but a bunch of chopstick can’t be.
-That’s why high performing team members need to understand and truly feel the need to share the same values and vision.
+A single chopstick is broken easily, but a bunch of chopsticks can’t be.
+That’s why high-performing team members need to understand and truly feel the need to share the same values and vision.

 Open and Clear Communication

-Communication is key, so right from the beginning, the team leader need to clearly and relentlessly cite the team’s vision and goals.
-Through out the working progress, team member need to maintain open channel of communication so that everyone openly and comfortably receive and send out constructive criticism and feedback for better results.
+Communication is key, so right from the beginning, the team leader needs to clearly and relentlessly cite the team’s vision and goals.
+Throughout the work progress, team member needs to maintain an open channel of communication so that everyone openly and comfortably receives and sends out constructive criticism and feedback for better results.